 Q: What features are being removed?

-The features are described in detail in this help article.
 At a high-level, they amount to the informed consent remote lock and remote erase capabilities.

 It's important to note that Kolide's Lost Mode feature (which works on macOS, Windows, and Linux) did not rely on MDM technology and will not be affected by this decision.